RahulRR-10/EchoSQL/README.md

 ## 🌟 **Overview**

-**Aura** is a next-generation conversational database platform that bridges the gap between natural language and complex database operations.
-Built with cutting-edge AI technology, Aura empowers users to explore, analyze, and visualize their data through simple conversations.
+**EchoSQL** is a next-generation conversational database platform that bridges the gap between natural language and complex database operations.
+Built with cutting-edge AI technology, EchoSQL empowers users to explore, analyze, and visualize their data through simple conversations.

-### 🎯 **What Makes Aura Special?**
+### 🎯 **What Makes EchoSQL Special?**

 🧠 **Schema-Aware Intelligence** - Advanced LLM integration that understands your database structure
 🎙️ **Voice & Text Interactions** - Seamless multi-modal query input with real-time processing